5 amazing homestay destinations in India

 4. The Green Paradise Houseboat, Jammu & Kashmir state

-The perfect place to enjoy the stunning views of Dal Lake and the “heaven on earth” - Kashmir.
-Located right on the vast lake, adjacent to floating gardens and towering hills in the distance, this houseboat is an extremely comfortable place to stay.
-Green Paradise Houseboat offers visitors breathtaking views as well as the experience of life on a boat.
-The rooms are individually designed, comfortably equipped with elaborately carved furniture that evokes a bygone era.
-In addition, the boat also has open spaces for visitors to enjoy cuisine and watch the beautiful sunset.
+The ideal place to admire the breathtaking beauty of Dal Lake and the "underground paradise" of Kashmir.
+Situated right on the vast lake, adjacent to floating gardens and towering hills in the distance, this houseboat offers an extremely comfortable stay.
+Green Paradise Houseboat provides guests with spectacular views and a unique onboard experience.
+The individually designed rooms are well-equipped with elaborately carved furniture reminiscent of a bygone era.
+Additionally, the boat features open spaces where guests can enjoy meals and watch stunning sunsets.

 >>> Contact: